 - Location: 630 Main St, Weaverville, CA 96093

-This Taoist Temple, known as the “Temple among the trees beneath the clouds,” started its construction in the early 1850’s.
-Most of the pieces were from the 1850’s – 1870’s and they were shipped into San Francisco from China.
-The temple as it stands today was completed in 1873 as it was burnt a couple of times before that.
+This Taoist Temple, known as the “Temple among the trees beneath the clouds,” started its construction in the early 1850s.
+Most of the pieces were from the 1850s-1870s, and they were shipped into San Francisco from China.
+The temple, as it stands today, was completed in 1873.
 It was eventually gifted to the state for preservation in 1956 by the Lee family, who now maintains it as a historic spot in California.

-The tour started at the visitors center which has a few fun items from Chinese history.
+The tour started at the visitor center, which has a few fun items from Chinese history.
 I really liked the old dragon that they have sitting in the center glass.

-The temple is impressive from the outside as it has lots of pastel colors which you would not expect to see in an area like this.
+The temple is impressive from the outside as it has lots of pastel colors that you would not expect to see in an area like this.

 Walking into the interior takes you over a series of raised steps and around a large door in the middle of the walkway that doesn’t open.
 The reasoning for this is that they don’t believe that evil spirits can walk around doors or over steps like this, so it keeps them out.

 The interior of the temple is beautiful in the way it spotlights the artifacts and pieces on display.
-It is still used on and off as a temple, so that is why there is so much to see.
+It is still used on and off as a temple, so that is why there is so much in it.

-The tour guide let us sit in here and walk around to look at the differ pieces while he told us the history and answered tons of questions.
+The tour guide let us sit in here and walk around to look at the different pieces while he told us the history and answered tons of questions.

-I was overwhelmed trying to find the best spots for pictures as there’s so much to look at in this unique area.
+I was overwhelmed by trying to find the best spots for pictures as there’s so much to look at.

-On the left, there are mirrors that each represent a season.
+On the left, there are mirrors that each represents a season.

 On the right, there is an old bell that they ring for special occasions.